SimonBlanke/Hyperactive/docs/tutorial.md

 ## Introduction

-Hyperactive is primarily designed to optimize hyperparameters of machine learning models, but it can be used to optimize any other type of "model" that returns a fitness value. <br>
+Hyperactive is primarily designed to optimize **hyperparameters of machine learning models**, but it can be used to optimize any other type of "model" that returns a fitness value. <br>

-In general hyperactive works by searching through a set of parameters of an objective function.
+In general hyperactive works by searching through a set of parameters of an **objective function** (or model function).
 The objective function returns a fitness value that gets maximized during the optimization process.
-The search space defines the range of parameters that will be searched during the optimization process. <br>
+The **search space** defines the range of parameters that will be searched during the optimization process. <br>

-The following chapters provide a step by step explanation of how to start your first optimization run.
+> The following chapters provide a step by step explanation of how to start your first optimization run.
 Alternatively there are plenty of examples to learn how to use hyperactive.

 <br>